Ahmad Merritt: College career

 Merritt started 21 games at wide receiver but primarily served as a return specialist through his four years at Wisconsin.
 He finished his collegiate career with 36 receptions for 528 yards and two touchdowns, 28 kick returns for 521 yards and 25 punt returns for 165 yards.

 Professional career

 Chicago Bears

-Merritt is probably most remembered for his 47-yard touchdown run on a reverse in the Bears 2001 divisional playoff loss to the Philadelphia Eagles (the last offensive touchdown scored for the Bears scored in Old Soldier Field).
+Merritt is probably most remembered for his 47-yard touchdown run on a reverse in the Bears 2001 divisional playoff loss to the Philadelphia Eagles (the last offensive touchdown scored for the Bears in Old Soldier Field).
 He was also the leading receiver of the 2001 World Bowl Champion Berlin Thunder of NFL Europa.

 Dallas Cowboys

 Merritt was in training camp with the Dallas Cowboys in 2005 and was on the verge of securing a roster spot when he tore ligaments in his foot and was given an injury settlement.
 He returned to the Cowboys in the offseason, but was later released a few days into training camp before the 2006 season.